Self-Service Search for Performance

 - Peak Concurrent Sessions: Number of sessions running concurrently on the machine.

-- Unregistration Count: Number of times the machine got unregistered in the selected time period.
+- Unregistration Count: Number of times the machine transitioned into an unregistered state during the selected period.

 - Latest Consecutive Failures: Number of consecutive session failures in the last 5 min.

-Downtime: Period during which the machine was in
+Downtime: Period in seconds during which the machine was in

 - Avg CPU: Average CPU utilization in the selected time period.